Phil Muntz

 where he received a B.S. degree in Aeronautical Engineering in 1956 and a PhD in 1961 specializing in Aerophysics.

-Since 1969, Muntz was a professor at University of Southern California Phil Muntz made important contributions to the development of electron beam fluorescence technique as well as its applications for high-speed flow measurements.
+From 1969, Muntz was a professor at University of Southern California who made important contributions to the development of electron beam fluorescence technique as well as its applications for high-speed flow measurements.
 He was an inventor on over 25 patents.

 In 1993, Muntz was elected a member of US National Academy of Engineering with the citation "For technical and academic leadership in rarified-gas dynamics and non-equilibrium flow phenomena".

 In late 1990s and early 2000s, Muntz introduced and developed the concept of Knudsen compressor, a multi-stage vacuum pump with no moving parts or fluids.
 He died on August 1, 2017.